Vanadium-doped HfO$_2$, multiferroic uncompromised: Results

 The mixing free energy is shown in Figure \ref{Fmix}, bottom panel (for the top panel see just below).
 The error bars, not shown to avoid clutter, are about $\pm$10\% of the plotted values.
-In order for the solid solution to be stable at a given $x$ against phase separation in the constituent bulks, the mixing free energy should have positive local curvature \cite{mixalloy}.
-From the Figure this is difficult to judge, and taking derivatives is numerically inaccurate, so we try a visual heuristic.
+In order for the solid solution to be stable at a given $x$ against phase separation in the constituent bulks, the mixing free energy should have positive local curvature \cite{mixalloy}. {This is hard to judge from the Figure, so we adopt a visual heuristic}.
 Consider $G(x)$=$F_{\rm mix}(x)/x$, shown in Figure \ref{Fmix}, top panel.
 If we assume $F x^{\beta(x)}$ locally in $x$, the mixture is stable in $x$ if $G x^{\beta(x)-1}$ is upward convex {\it and} monotonically increasing.
 If so \cite{convex}, 1$< <$2 (e.g. the case of $G \sqrt{x}$, i.e. $\beta(x)$=3/2), so that the local curvature $F_{xx} \beta(x)(\beta(x)-1) x^{\beta(x)-2}$ is positive.

-By this criterion, the stability range ends at $x \sim$0.19 at 1500 K. After that, $G$ becomes downward convex and/or decreasing, which means $\beta(x) n$ V $d$ single-electron states in the HfO$_2$ gap, 5$\times n$ empty majority states are separated by a gap of over 1 eV, decreasing slowly at larger concentrations.
-In the minority channel, 5$\times \simeq$0.15 lowest-energy configuration (in these Figures the Gaussian smearing is 0.1 eV).
-Figure \ref{doslarga} shows the near-gap region.
-The gap states are of almost pure V and O character, in a roughly 2:1 ratio for the occupied states, larger for the empty ones.
+By this criterion, the stability range ends at $x \sim$0.19 at 1500 K. After that, $G$ becomes downward convex and/or decreasing, which means $\beta(x) \hat{y}$ in HfO$_2$, and the rough conservation of $P$ itself, are explained by the underlying structure and local environment around Hf as modified by the substituting V. Hf has seven O neighbors, and V effectively loses one of them (the distance increases from $\sim$2.2 \AA\, to $\sim$2.7 \AA) forming a distorted octahedron with the remaining six.
+Two V-O bonds dimerize (relative difference $\sim$15\%) along one of the octahedron's axes (which point roughly in the direction of the cell diagonals).

-Figure \ref{dos8} shows the DOS of the highest occupied states in the majority channel projected on the V atoms (again for $n$=5, $x \simeq$46 emu/cm$^3$, and at the 6\% V adopted in \cite{vhfo2} $M$ is a still respectable 17 emu/cm$^3$.
+Now, in a na\"ive point-charge local-dipoles picture, a longer (oriented) O-to-V bond is a larger dipole that a shorter (oriented) O-to-V bond is, so the dimerization produces a net dipole pointing along the (oriented) V-to-O short bond.
+Examining our 9500 V substitutions, we find that all V octahedra are dimerized, and the configuration-averaged dipole direction points into the first Cartesian octant for all $x$.
+(Of course, this is not true of all configurations individually, alhough only about 1/4 of the bond vector components are negative.)
+Thus the dimerization distortion of the V octahedron contributes a dipole displacing {\bf P} off the $y$ axis and into the first Cartesian octant.